filecoin-project/lotus/documentation/en/cli-lotus-miner.md

    lotus-miner net command [command options] [arguments...]

 COMMANDS:
    peers           Print peers
-   connect       Connect to a peer listen        List listen addresses id            Get node identity findpeer      Find the addresses of a given peerID scores        Print peers' pubsub scores reachability  Print information about reachability from the internet bandwidth     Print bandwidth usage information block         Manage network connection gating rules stat          Report resource usage for a scope limit         Get or set resource limits for a scope help, h       Shows a list of commands or help for one command
+   connect         Connect to a peer listen          List listen addresses id              Get node identity findpeer        Find the addresses of a given peerID scores          Print peers' pubsub scores reachability    Print information about reachability from the internet bandwidth       Print bandwidth usage information block           Manage network connection gating rules stat            Report resource usage for a scope limit           Get or set resource limits for a scope protect         Add one or more peer IDs to the list of protected peer connections unprotect       Remove one or more peer IDs from the list of protected peer connections. list-protected  List the peer IDs with protected connection. help, h         Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help (default: false)